Nano Brows in the Chicago Suburbs: A Microblading Specialist’s Honest Read

 Step 1: Shape and Technique

 Most of the time goes here.
 Roughly 80% of the session is mapping—using your bone structure and facial symmetry to design a custom brow shape, by hand, for your face.
 No stencils.
 No templates.
-The shape is drawn on the skin and you approve it before any tool touches anything permanent.
+The shape is drawn on the skin and you approve it before any tool touches your brows.
 The right shape changes everything, and it has to be the right shape for your face.

 Step 2: Color and Customization